Plainfield Trash Facts

 The Killingly precedent

 This is not a novel argument.
 In 2017 the Conservation Law Foundation, an established regional environmental-law group, opposed the 650-megawatt Killingly fossil-gas power plant proposed a few miles away in the same corner of the state.
-CLF documented the plant’s projected 2,014,335 tons of carbon dioxide per year and argued it was “wholly inconsistent” with the Global Warming Solutions Act’s targets.13 That plant went through Connecticut’s energy-facility siting review — the same track whose Certificate the Plainfield plant requires — so the record already contains the template for testing a fossil-emitting generator against the state’s climate law before the Council.132
+CLF documented the plant’s projected 2,014,335 tons of carbon dioxide per year and argued it was “wholly inconsistent” with the Global Warming Solutions Act’s targets.18 That plant went through Connecticut’s energy-facility siting review — the same track that would govern the Plainfield plant if the Council determines a Certificate is required — so the record already contains the template for testing a fossil-emitting generator against the state’s climate law before the Council.182

 Timeline